gkouziik/eslint-plugin-security-node/docs/rules/detect-child-process.md

+# Command Injection in Node.js

+Before we dive into the rule details, we have to clarify 'command Injection'

+An injection vulnerability manifests when application code sends untrusted user input to an interpreter as part of a command or query!

-# detect instances of child_process.exec with or without string concatenation and shell:true option in chil_process functions (detect-child-process)
+(detect instances of child_process.exec with or without string concatenation and shell:true option in chil_process functions (detect-child-process))

-Please describe the origin of the rule here.

 ## Rule Details